docelic/amber-introduction/README.md

 ## Amber db<a name="amber_db"></a>

-Amber provides a group of commands under the group `amber db` to allow working with the database.
+Amber provides a group of subcommands under `amber db` to allow working with the database.
 The simple commands you will most probably want to run just to see basic things working are:

 ```shell
 amber db create